-We would love to welcome you to the school in person, but at present that is not possible.
-Instead we have prepared the following virtual tour of the school for you.
-It is especially aimed at Year 2 parents who might be thinking of coming to the school.
-In making it, Mr Clutterbuck has been helped by our Pupil Leadership Team and by Mr Arman.
+We would love to welcome you to visit the school in person, but at present that is not possible.
+Instead we have prepared the following virtual tour of the school.
+It is especially aimed at Year 2 parents who might be thinking of coming to the Junior School.
+In making the video, Mr Clutterbuck has been helped by our Pupil Leadership Team and by Mr Arman.

 Welcome to the Coombe Hill Junior School website.
 Whether you are a pupil, parent or just a visitor, I hope you will find out a little more about us, our processes and what is important to us, as a school.

 This is my seventh year as Headteacher and I remain immensely proud of our children here at Coombe Hill; the way they work, their kindness and enthusiasm as well as their many achievements.
 We are all proud of our school and of our lovely grounds, but I am under no illusion that it is what happens in the classroom and the opportunities that we provide inside and outside of lessons that are most important.